got-reload/got-reload/README.md

 since the beginning (well, a lot of them, anyway), we both wonder why nobody has done this yet, to be honest.

-## Can I use it now?
+# Can I use it now?

 You can absolutely give it a shot.
 It works in the demos, and on some functions in a larger app, but fails in some cases (either the interpreter throws an error or panics outright).
 See above under "known bugs".
 It's possible for it to work on some functions but not others in the same file.
 If it works, it's great. :)

+# Should I use it for production code?

+Probably not. got-reload is currently intended only as an aid during development.

-## Can I support the development of this tool?
+# Can I support the development of this tool?

 Yes!
 We appreciate stars, watchers, feedback, and, of course, pull requests!
 A PR need not necessarily be code, of course; it could be documentation, or